-For the situations involving the idea of bounded stochastic gradients as in \cite{ChenAdam}, \cite{DefossezAdam}, \cite{ReddiAdamConvergence}, \cite{ZhouAMSGrad} and \cite{ZouAdam}, we end the present section by considering our last assumption which will be necessary for the case of our AMSGrad-like methods, i.e.
+Regarding the scenarios where the concept of bounded stochastic gradients is present (such as in \cite{ChenAdam}, \cite{DefossezAdam}, \cite{ReddiAdamConvergence}, \cite{ZhouAMSGrad} and \cite{ZouAdam}) we end the present section by considering our last assumption which will be necessary for the case of our \emph{AMSGrad}-like methods, i.e.